bratzelk/WikiBingo/README.md

 # Or, if you prefer to use `yarn` instead of `npm`
 yarn install

-# Then simply start your app
+# Then simply start the app
 node app.js

 # Or
 nodemon app.js
 ```